PSU-CMPSC-445/python-ml/README.md

   - logs accuracy activity using tensorboard
   - prints out confusion matrix and classification report
   - saves a .csv file with the label class names to the same bucket.

 **setup.py**
  - Lists out requirements so Google AI-Platform can download them
  - sets other project level settings

+  **To run a new job, exectute the submit_training.sh script from the project's root directory**

+  **To train a model locally, download and extract the dataset to the ./trainer directory and then run the main method in the task.py file**

  Cloud Function
  --------------